bqv/rc/README.md

 apparmor-profiles
 --------------------

-Apparmor profiles I use for binary or potentially dangerous apps.
+AppArmor profiles I use for binary or potentially complex/dangerous/exposed apps like browsers, binary IM clients, random electron and wine stuff.

-Consider running stuff like skype, browsers, wine apps quite dangerous - even confined to specific uid they can mess up or gain unwanted access to a lot of stuff in $HOME, plus just read a lot of poorly-secured stuff on the system (like /etc/passwd or some non-chmodded config), which I don't want them to.
+Even confined to specific uid they get unwanted access to a lot of things in
+$HOME and can read a lot of poorly-secured files on the system (like /etc/passwd or some non-chmodded config), which is obviously undesirable, and what AppArmor can help to fix.

 Some profiles and abstractions are reused from upstreams like ubuntu, suse and various misc other repos, but often found them too lax or bloated for specific